grosser/parallel_tests/Readme.md

 RSpec: SummaryLogger
 --------------------

-This logger logs the test output without the different processes overwriting each other.
+Log the test output without the different processes overwriting each other.

 Add the following to your `.rspec_parallel` (or `.rspec`) :